FabioPBrigagao/celestial-dodge-unity/README.md

 - Use your left mouse click to navigate through the game.

-Note: The game runs on a reference aspect ratio of 9:16
+Note: The game runs on a reference aspect ratio of 9:16.
+You can switch the build setting to iOS or Android if you wish to play in mobile.

 ## Credits

 **Font**

 04B_30_ Font

 Yuji Oshimoto